 The news keeps getting worse for QuadrigaCX creditors.
 The Canadian crypto exchange has apparently jettisoned another $468,675 CAD worth of bitcoin into deep space.

-On February 6, literally, one day after Quadriga applied for creditor protection, the exchange “inadvertently” sent 104 bitcoin to its dead CEO’s cold wallet, according to an initial report released by court-appointed monitor Ernst & Young (EY).
+On Feb.
+6, literally, one day after Quadriga applied for creditor protection, the exchange “inadvertently” sent 104 BTC to its dead CEO’s cold wallet, according to an initial report released by court-appointed monitor Ernst & Young.

-When Quadriga CEO Gerald Cotten died in India on December 9, he carried into the afterlife with him the keys to the exchange’s cold wallets, where $180 million CAD—oops, make that $180.5 million CAD—worth of crypto is stored.
+When Quadriga CEO Gerald Cotten died in India on Dec.
+9, he carried into the afterlife with him the keys to the exchange’s cold wallets, where $180 million CAD—now $180.5 million CAD—worth of crypto is stored.
 Unless Cotten springs from the grave, any crypto in those wallets is as good as gone.

 You have to scratch your head till it bleeds on that one.
 Why was anyone at Quadriga allowed to touch those coins after the company applied for creditor protection?
-EY is now moving to safeguard the remaining crypto, a stash now down to 51 bitcoin, 33 bitcoin cash, 2,032 bitcoin gold, 822 litecoin, and 951 ether, worth $434,068 CAD.
-So, yes, basically, more than half the money in the hot wallets is now gone.
+EY is now moving to safeguard the remaining crypto, a stash now down to 51 bitcoin, 33 bitcoin cash, 2,032 bitcoin gold, 822 litecoin, and 951 ether, worth a current value of $434,068 CAD.
+Basically, more than half the money in the hot wallets is now gone.

 (To get the full details on the history of the exchange, read my article How the hell did we get here?
 A timeline of Quadriga events.)